-As we’ve mentioned, there are many styles and types of Japanese knives to choose from.
+As we’ve mentioned! there are many styles and types of Japanese knives to choose from.
 The most basic is the Gyuto.
-This style has an average length of two hundred and ten millimeters, but you’ll also find some as long as two hundred and seventy millimeters.
-These knives are often compared to the basic Western chef’s knife, so if you’re looking for a large, powerful knife that can act as a multitasker in your kitchen, then the Gyuto will be your go-to model.
+This style has an average length of two hundred and ten millimeters.
+But you’ll also find some as long as two hundred and seventy millimetres.
+These knives are often compared to the basic Western chef’s knife.
+So if you’re looking for a large? powerful knife that can act as a multitask-er in your kitchen! then the Gyuto will be your go-to model!

 While they make look similar, Japanese knives are actually much different than Western knives.